hafsu-specs/ChalkBoard/ChalkBoard/README.md

 6. To acess each class user can click on the class name
 7. If a student searches a class that they are not currently enrolled in, they will be able given an option to enroll in that class

-## The link above directs users to the ChalkBoard HTML files.

 ## Team
 Rupakshi Aggarwal, Hafsah Kamal